PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For description and past ratings, see course page on [Princeton Courses](https://www.princetoncourses.com/course/1234002051)

-### Grader position
+### UCA position

-_Supervised by Prof. Alan Kaplan (Spring 2026)_
+_Supervised by Prof. TBD (Fall 2026)_

 _Team communication: Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#126-grading`)_

 **Description:**

-This position has changed slightly for Spring 2026:  It will involve a combination of (a) grading some assignments and (b) leading code reviews with students for other submissions.

-For the first few assignment, graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
-A detailed rubric is included.
-The work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.
-These grading sessions are in-person.
-See the schedule below.

-In addition, graders will schedule 10-minute code review sessions with students.
-This will provide an opportunity for students to ask questions and get real-time feedback about their submissions.
-These sessions are scheduled asynchronously, most likely by Zoom.
-(We are still working out the details.)
+This position involves leading code review sessions with students on their assignment submissions.
+Teaching Assistants will schedule 20-minute one-on-one meetings, giving students the opportunity to ask questions and receive real-time feedback on their work.

+Sessions are scheduled asynchronously and may take place either in person or over Zoom.
+A centralized scheduling system will allow students to sign up for available time slots.
+TAs can expect to hold approximately six to eight review sessions per week, totaling about two to three hours.

+Each code review session is a collaborative, peer-feedback experience.
+In these meetings, you will help students strengthen their code by providing constructive feedback, suggesting improvements, and reinforcing course best practices.
+The goal is to enhance code quality in terms of logic, clarity, efficiency, and overall design.

 **Responsibilities (~2-3 hrs/week):**

-- Help grade COS 126 programming assignments and the programming exam.

-- Perform code reviews with students.
+- Lead code reviews with students.

-- Attend  the following grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and complete all grading synchronously.
-Must be able to commit to attending these specific sessions.  **No exceptions**.
+- Attend  the following UCA orientation meeting (in-person only) on **Tuesday Sep 8 4:30-6:00pm** .  **No exceptions**.
 Please check your calendars for availability.
-  - Tuesday, February 3
-  - Tuesday, February 10
-  - Tuesday, February 17
-  - Tuesday, April 28 (READING WEEK)

-- NOTE: We will also schedule some group meetings after these dates to discuss code reviews.
-So your Tuesdays from 4:30-7:00 should generally be free.
+- Attend other group meetings to discuss code reviews.
+So your Tuesdays from 4:30-6:00 should generally be free.

-- After the second or third assignment, we will transition to **code reviews**.
-We will provide a scheduling service that allows students to sign up to meet with you to discuss their solutions.
-These code reviews will be scheduled asynchronously.
-You will typically schedule up to twelve (12) 10-minute review sessions per week (approximately two hours total).
-A student code review sessions is a peer-feedback session where you help students improve their code by offering constructive feedback, suggesting improvements, and sharing COS 126 best practices to improve logic, clarity, efficiency, and overall design.

 **Requirements:**